chanzuckerberg/fogg/docs/TUTORIAL.md

     }
     ```

-    Note that the questions you answered have all been filled into parts of this file and fogg supplied some additional defaults.
+    Note that the questions you answered have all been filled into this file with some fogg-supplied defaults.

 1. *build initial repo*

     As we said before fogg works by generating code (terraform, make and bash) and the general workflow is–

-    1. update fogg.json
+    1. edit `fogg.json`
     2. run `fogg apply`

-    Apply is the command that actually writes out all the changes we've specified in fogg.json.
+    Apply is the command that actually writes out all the changes we've specified in `fogg.json`.

     So now that we've written an initial `fogg.json` let's do an apply–

-    ```
+    ```shell
     $ fogg apply
     INFO .fogg-version templated
     INFO .gitignore templated